rebeccajohnson88/PPOL564_datascience1_fall22/mini_book/docs/sip_finalproject.md

 # Final Project: Social Impact Practicum

-For our final course project, we are going to be applying the data science skills you learn in the course to an important matter of public policy: how well are U.S. employers' protecting the health and safety of temporary guestworkers?
+For our final course project, we are going to be applying the data science skills you learn in the course to an important matter of public policy: how have those with disabilities fared during COVID-19 and what racial inequalities do we see in its impact?

 With support from the [Dartmouth Center for Social Impact](https://students.dartmouth.edu/social-impact/), our final project will be a [Social Impact Practicum](https://students.dartmouth.edu/social-impact/programs-initiatives/students/social-impact-practicums-sips), or a chance for you to use your data science skills to help a real-world organization.